Nancy Mason Bradbury

 A.B., Smith College

 Nancy Mason Bradbury teaches and writes about the poetry of Chaucer, medieval romances and tales, proverbs and other microgenres, literary representations of the language of medieval peasants and 19th-century medievalism.
+She is the current chair of the Department of English Language & Literature.

 Her courses include Chaucer, English Literary Tradition I, Victorian Medievalism (with Cornelia Pearsall), Arthurian Legend, and a new seminar on Robin Hood.
 She teaches two first-year seminars, Eden and Other Gardens (taught in the Plant House) and Bookmarks: Reading and Writing from Plato to the Digital Age (with Katherine Rowe, taught in the Rare Book Room).
 Her courses often draw upon Smith’s fascinating collections, from books to plants.